Updated March 18, 2026

 Info

 Pubs typically close at midnight on weeknights and 1 AM on weekends.
-Some late-night venues have licenses until 3 AM.
-You cannot take drinks outside of licensed premises — no drinking on the street after leaving a pub.
+Some late-night venues hold extended licences until 3 AM.
+You cannot take drinks outside of licensed premises — no walking out of a pub with your pint.
+During the Edinburgh Festival in August, some venues extend their hours but still must comply with their licence terms.

 All licensed premises across Edinburgh.